jtbgroup/garmin-watchfaceJtbRoots/README.md

 ### version 2.2.0
 #### Changes
-* Battery has now the possibility to display the battery icon, the value or both (default)
+* Battery has now the possibility to display the battery icon, the value or both (default) (thank you Alexander for the request)

 ### version 2.1.1
 * Removed a layout optimizer on the battery component; a potential cause of the bug on the Fenix 6 (thank you Dan for the report and feedback!).